 - Immediate Dentures – To prevent the discomfort of living without teeth, immediate dentures are an ideal option.
 Immediate dentures can be worn immediately after the last tooth is removed, however, the jaw modifies continuously during the healing process, so periodic adjustments will need to be made.
 Immediate dentures are recommended as a temporary treatment until conventional dentures can be worn.

-- Overdentures – Dr. Kim will try to save whatever possible from your natural teeth.
+- Overdentures – Your dentist will try to save whatever possible from your natural teeth.
 Natural teeth help maintain the jawbone in good condition and provide good support for the dentures.
 The overdenture is designed to accommodate existing teeth.
 Dental implants can also be used for support.

 Denture Care and Maintenance

 The care and maintenance of your dentures depend on the type of denture being used.
-Dr. Kim will detail the do’s and don’ts when wearing dentures, but there are a few general rules which need to be followed by each patient:
+Your dentist will detail the do’s and don’ts when wearing dentures, but there are a few general rules which need to be followed by each patient:

 - Dentures need to be worn continuously in the first few weeks until the patient gets used to them.
 Afterward, the denture can be removed during the night for additional comfort.